-What is the best cheap 3D printer on the market?
+What is the best affordable 3D printer on the market?

-This ranking of the 10 best affordable 3D printers covers the top-rated cheap 3D printers under $1,000.
+This ranking of the 10 best affordable 3D printers covers the top-rated budget 3D printers under $1,000.
 We only focused on affordable, performant and ready-to-use 3D printers.
-This budget 3D printers ranking is based on the metascores we use on Aniwaa, based on ratings we index from four reliable sources.
-Please see our methodology below the table for more details on how we obtained this ranking of the top 3D printers currently available.
-As always with this type of lists, it is not perfect but we hope it will help you find the best cheap 3D printer for you!
+This budget 3D printers ranking is based on the metascores we use on Aniwaa.
+Please see our methodology section below the table for more details.
+As always with this type of lists, it is not perfect but we hope it will help you find the best budget 3D printer for you!